Day 1,296 – Dog Park Rules

 1. A dog park a place for dogs to socialize

 This is the most important rule, and one 99% of dog owners fail to grasp.
 The park is for dogs to socialize.
 Think about that.
 It is for dogs to socialize.
 It is not your private dog training ground.
-It is not your exclusive space to commune with your pooch, and it is not a place for humans to socialize while ignoring their dogs.
-If your dog is not social, meaning if your dog is aggressive, defensive, fearful, protective, obsessive, overly timid, painfully shy, neither spayed nor neutered, only responds to an insanely loud referee’s whistle or is merely psychotic, DO NOT bring him/her to a dog park.
-Plus, if your dog exhibits resource-guarding or toy-obsession DO NOT bring him/her to the dog park.
+It is not your private space to commune with your pooch, and it is not a place for humans to socialize while ignoring their dogs.
+Not all dogs are socially-minded.
+If your dog is not social, meaning if your dog is aggressive, defensive, fearful, protective, obsessive, overly timid, painfully shy, extremely submissive, neither spayed nor neutered, only responds to an insanely loud referee’s whistle or is merely psychotic, DO NOT bring him/her to a dog park.
+Plus, if your dog exhibits resource-guarding or toy-obsession, DO NOT bring him/her to the dog park.

 2. Pick up your dog’s poop